assist-project/state-machine-bug-finder/README.md

 ## Useful links

 * the [NDSS'2023 publication][ndss23paper], describing the bug detection technique and its evaluation on DTLS and SSH;
-* the [NDSS'2023 artifact][ndss23artifact], which is a VM that can be used to reproduce the NDSS'2023 experiments[^1];
+* the [NDSS'2023 artifact][ndss23artifact], which is a VM that can be used to reproduce the NDSS'2023 experiments[^2];
 * the [DTLS component of the artifact][dtlsartifact], which is [DTLS-Fuzzer][dtlsfuzzer] incorporating **SMBugFinder** to perform bug detection automatically;
-* the [SSH compomponent of the artifact][sshartifact], containing additional scripts to reproduce experiments for SSH;
+* the [SSH component of the artifact][sshartifact], containing additional scripts to reproduce experiments for SSH;
 * [DTLS-Fuzzer][dtlsfuzzer], [EDHOC-Fuzzer][edhocfuzzer] and [SSH-Fuzzer][sshfuzzer], fuzzers for DTLS, EDHOC and SSH (the latter is WIP) which can generate SUT models.

+[^1]:For convenience, **SMBugFinder** resolves `/models/ssh/Dropbear-v2020.81.dot` and `src/main/resources/models/ssh/Dropbear-v2020.81.dot` to the same file.
+When resolving a path starting with `/`, **SMBugFinder** first checks it in its source directories (e.g., `src/main/resources/`), and only if unsuccessful, in the root directory.
-[^1]:Note that **SMBugFinder** has seen significant updates since the artifact.
+[^2]:Note that **SMBugFinder** has seen significant updates since the artifact.
 We cannot guarantee compatibility with the version that was used in the artifact.

 [ndss23paper]:https://www.ndss-symposium.org/wp-content/uploads/2023/02/ndss2023_s68_paper.pdf